-Yoga has been becoming increasingly popular not only as a practice but more instructors are becoming certified.
-With so many different Teachers available, how do we choose the right teacher for you?
-How do you recognise a great yoga instructor?
+Yoga has been becoming increasingly popular not only as a practice but more instructors are becoming certified. with so many different teachers available, how do we choose the right teacher for ourselves? how do we recognise a great yoga instructor?

 For thousands of years, yoga has been passed down through the tradition of guru to student.
 Like all other practices and teachings, there are different lines and traditions passed down.
 Depending on who you practice with, it will change the way you teach and think.
 Yoga is not just a practice on the mat, it is a lifestyle, therefore finding a guru or teacher that will transfer values and beliefs that align with you is extremely important.
 You may need to attend one of their classes or get to know them personally to see if they are a suitable teacher to follow and practice with in the long term.

 You can be a great and advanced yoga teacher but not eloquent in delivering instructions.
 The key to a great instructor is not how advanced you can master your poses but in helping your students advance on their mat physically, mentally and spiritually.
 It is important to find an instructor who uses language that you find easy to understand.
 It may take time to get used to how a teacher cues in their class, some may use language that you are familiar with, some might use complex terms which you find difficult to understand, some may use very poetic language that suits your preference.
 Each to their liking!

 "A great teacher doesn't tell you how to do it.
 A great teacher helps you feel it."